The University of Scranton delivers a meaningful education that challenges students morally, spiritually, and

 At The University of Scranton, you’ll experience a rich Jesuit tradition that reaches back more than 500 years to the teachings, life, and insights of St. Ignatius Loyola.
-As a Catholic and Jesuit university, we want our students to have an engaged, integrated, and global student experience: one that gives meaning to who we are and what we do.
+As a Jesuit Catholic university, we want our students to have an engaged, integrated, and global experience: one that gives meaning to who we are and what we do.
 The University of Scranton is devoted to the Jesuit maxim of cura personalis: individual attention to students and respect for the uniqueness of each member of the University community.

 A fascinating future

-Of the 1,023 applicants to doctoral health profession schools over the past 18 years, an average of 79% were accepted to schools of medicine, dentistry, veterinary medicine, podiatry, and optometry.
+Of the 1,148 applicants to doctoral health profession schools over the past 20 years, an average of 80% were accepted to schools of medicine, dentistry, veterinary medicine, pharmacy, podiatry, and optometry.

-Because more majors mean more major opportunities for you, Scranton offers 66 bachelor’s degree programs, 43 minors, and 29 master’s degree programs, as well as doctoral programs in Physical Therapy (DPT), Business Administration (DBA), and Nursing Practice (DNP) through three colleges and schools.
+Because more majors mean more major opportunities for you, Scranton offers 68 bachelor’s degree programs, 47 minors, and more than 35 graduate programs, including doctoral programs in Physical Therapy (DPT), Business Administration (DBA), Nursing Practice (DNP), and Nurse Anesthesia (DNP) through three colleges and schools.

 Teachers with the power of passion

 Scranton faculty members have a passion for teaching.
 It shows in the innovative ways they engage students in the educational experience and is evident in the way they know and care for students as individuals.
 When it comes to scholarly activity, Scranton professors rival the best.
 Their works are widely published in prestigious scholarly journals.
 They are featured in national media and are frequent presenters at national and international conferences.

 The Faculty-Student Research Program (FSRP) gives you an opportunity to be involved in faculty research in fields as diverse as the natural sciences, humanities, social sciences, and business.
 Student-faculty research often makes its way into journals or presentations at national conferences.